andrewHoban/code-review/docs/testing-guidelines.md

 # Testing Guidelines for Code Review Agent

-This document outlines the comprehensive testing strategy for the multi-language GitHub PR code review agent.
+This document outlines the comprehensive testing strategy for the GitHub PR code review agent.

 ## Table of Contents